In alphabetical order

 This category is judged based on evidence provided according to the british lgbt awards criteria.

 Pinsent Masons is a global 100 law firm, specialising particularly in the energy, infrastructure, financial services, real estate and advanced manufacturing and technology sectors.
 The firm employs 2,900 people, with offices across the UK, Europe, the Middle and Far East, Asia Pacific, Australasia and South Africa.
-Pinsent Masons’ business succeeds because of their people and for that reason, their culture and approach to diversity and inclusion is central to their strategy.
-Pinsent Masons was the first law firm to achieve a place on the Stonewall Workplace Equality Index and are currently ranked top law firm employer and second overall.
+Our business succeeds because of our people and for that reason, our culture and approach to diversity and inclusion is central to our strategy.
+We were the first law firm to achieve a place on the Stonewall Workplace Equality Index and are currently ranked top law firm employer and second overall.

 With over 540 hotels across the UK, Travelodge provides modern, clean, comfortable rooms in the right place at the right price, whatever our customers’ reason for travelling.
 Behind the scenes of this 11,000 employee company we’re a close-knit team.
 A core Travelodge behaviour is Care About People and that means caring about our customers and each other.
 We’re proud to have a diverse team and we want everyone to be able to bring their unique personality to work.
 Every day is different at Travelodge and every person is too.
 We believe happy teams help make Travelodge a great place to work.